imarranz/data-science-workflow-management/book/030_workflow_management_concepts.md

     * `presentation`: This folder contains the presentation slides used to present the project to stakeholders.

   * `README.md`: This file contains a brief description of the project and the folder structure.
-  * `environment.yaml`: This file that specifies the conda environment used for the project.
+  * `environment.yaml`: This file that specifies the conda/pip environment used for the project.
+  * `requirements.txt`: File with other requeriments necessary for the project.
   * `LICENSE`: File that specifies the license of the project.
   * `.gitignore`: File that specifies the files and folders to be ignored by Git.

 By organizing the project files in this way, it becomes much easier to navigate and find specific files.
 It also makes it easier for collaborators to understand the structure of the project and contribute to it.

 ## References

+### Books

   * Workflow Modeling: Tools for Process Improvement and Application Development by Alec Sharp and Patrick McDermott